rook37/CanIPlayIt/README.md

   npm run dev
   ```

+---

 ### Data Setup

-- /server/helper/data/games.json comes prepopulated with game data, but with the provided API endpoints in an .env file, the data can be rebuilt locally.
+- /server/helper/data/games.json comes prepopulated with game data, but with the appropriate endpoints in an .env file, the data can be rebuilt locally.

 - Navigate to /server/helper, then run these files: